Anas-Aljuhani/Tuwaiq-BootCamps-Projects-App/README.md

 ### Team Lead Capabilities

-- **Edit Logo, Base, and assets/readme/Images..**: Team Leads can now edit the project’s logo, base, and assets/readme/images.
+- **Edit Logo, Base, and more**: Team Leads can now edit the project’s logo, base, and more.

 #### Rating Features: